Harvard faces Holy Cross, seeks 5th straight home win - WTOP News

 Boston; Thursday, 2 p.m.
 EST

-BOTTOM LINE: Harvard will try to keep its four-game home win streak alive when the Crimson take on Holy Cross.
+BOTTOM LINE: Harvard will try to keep its four-game home win streak intact when the Crimson face Holy Cross.

-The Crimson have gone 4-0 at home.
-Harvard ranks fourth in the Ivy League with 25.3 defensive rebounds per game led by Justice Ajogbor averaging 5.3.
+The Crimson are 4-0 in home games.
+Harvard ranks fifth in the Ivy League in team defense, allowing 70.3 points while holding opponents to 39.8% shooting.

 The Crusaders have gone 1-4 away from home.
-Holy Cross ranks eighth in the Patriot League with 21.5 defensive rebounds per game led by Joe Nugent averaging 4.4.
+Holy Cross allows 79.1 points to opponents and has been outscored by 15.5 points per game.

-Harvard scores 74.4 points per game, 4.7 fewer points than the 79.1 Holy Cross allows.
-Holy Cross has shot at a 41.7% rate from the field this season, 1.9 percentage points greater than the 39.8% shooting opponents of Harvard have averaged.
+Harvard’s average of 8.4 made 3-pointers per game this season is only 0.6 fewer made shots on average than the 9.0 per game Holy Cross gives up.
+Holy Cross averages 63.6 points per game, 6.7 fewer points than the 70.3 Harvard allows to opponents.

 TOP PERFORMERS: Louis Lesmond is shooting 36.8% from beyond the arc with 2.5 made 3-pointers per game for the Crimson, while averaging 9.2 points.
 Malik Mack is shooting 47.3% and averaging 20.1 points for Harvard.